flame-engine/flame/doc/other_modules/forge2d.md

 Just like any other Flame component you can add children to the `BodyComponent`, which can be very useful if you want to add for example animations or other components on top of your body.

+The body that you create in `createBody` should be defined according to Flame's coordinate system, not according to the coordinate system of Forge2D (where the Y-axis is flipped).

 ## Contact callbacks